srgio-es/teamcenter-mcp-server/memory-bank/activeContext.md

    - All service methods follow the same pattern
    - All methods return TCResponse objects
    - All errors are handled consistently
+   - All requests are traced with unique IDs

 2. **Simplicity**:
    - Expose simplified interfaces to complex Teamcenter operations